ACLS Certification - Official Site | Powered by CPR.com

 Heart conduction diagram - PJC.

-A PJC shows an inverted P wave on the ECG tracing.
+A PJC shows an inverted P wave on the ECG tracing due to retrograde atrial activation moving away from the positive pole of Lead II.

 Now, you should have a better grasp of Einthoven’s triangle and how it can help you better understand the heart’s conduction system.